What's my plan?

 Setting up your help center and creating your knowledge base

 Earlier in Defining your customer support experience you set up the essential contact points for customers and defined your support experience brand (or brands).
-To complete your customer support experience, you now need to set up your help center with Zendesk Guide and create your knowledge base.
+To complete your customer support experience, you now need to set up your help center and create your knowledge base.

 Your help center is one of your customers’ support contact points.
-It’s where they can submit support requests, track their support requests, interact with agents via live chat and messaging, and also use the self-service you provide via your knowledge base articles.
+It’s where they can submit support requests, track their support requests, interact with agents via messaging, and also use the self-service you provide via your knowledge base articles.

-Although providing a help center is optional (you could instead embed your Zendesk support experience into a website or a mobile app, for example) you’ll use Zendesk Guide to create your knowledge base content.
-Having a knowledge base is an essential part of the embedded support experience, of deflecting tickets, and the key to automating support conversations using the Zendesk bots and messaging.
+Providing a help center is optional (you could instead embed your Zendesk support experience into a website or a mobile app, for example).
+Having a knowledge base is an essential part of the embedded support experience, of deflecting tickets, and the key to automating support conversations using AI agents and messaging.
 Your knowledge base is also just as valuable to your agents as it is to your customers.

-To complete your customer support experience, you now need to set up your help center with Zendesk Guide and create your knowledge base.
+To complete your customer support experience, you now need to set up your help center and create your knowledge base.

 You can leave your help center in setup mode, meaning not available to end users, until you’re ready to launch the other parts of your Zendesk support solution.
 When you’re ready to go live with your help center, see Going live to customers below.